a1pat/Impurity-Level-Estimator/README.md

 2. Flow and temperature measurements are unavailable from time to time.
 Can the model be fit and used for prediction when data are missing?
 3. How “good” is the model?

+# File Descriptions:
+There are two files in this repository associated with the above work:
+1. An Excel spreadsheet, "Distillation Data 2020-08-20 for Blog.xlsx" containing the data set used to build the model.
+Label variable is: 'Impurity'.
+Feature variables are: 'Reflux ratio', 'D/F', 'Pressure', 'T1', 'T2', 'T3', 'T4', 'T5', 'T6', 'T7', 'T8', 'T9', 'T10', 'T11', 'T12', 'T13', 'T14', 'T15'.
+2. A Jupyter notebook, "Distillation.ipynb" that carries out the exploratory analysis and modeling.

 # Licensing, Authors, Acknowledgements
 1. The data set used to create the model was generated using an Excel model of a distillation column developed by A. A. Patwardhan.